cancergenetrust/cgtd/README.md

 Note: The only dependencies for the following is make and docker.

-Start the ipfs server and store in data/ and generate a default configuration and public/private key pair in data/config:
+Start the ipfs server and store in ./data/ and generate a default configuration and public/private key pair in ./data/config:

     make ipfs

-Reset the steward's index to no submissions, no peers, and a domain of lorem.edu:
+Reset the steward's index to no submissions, no peers, set a domain:

     DOMAIN=lorem.edu make reset